 Theme #1 Armenians’ mindset and thinking: How is a person’s mindset shaped?
 What influences a person’s thinking?
 What factors contribute someone to think the way they do?

 To the question as of how your current mindset/thinking is shaped, maybe through different factors/influencers like one’s family, friends, and other people’s opinions, in other words, why you think the way you do, almost all the respondents’ first thought was around the importance of families.
 Three of the male respondents mentioned that the most crucial factor and influencer of one’s thinking were families.
-Norayr remarked, “Well, all those already mentioned parts do exist in a developed individual, all including one’s family, friends, and as you mentioned other people’s opinions as well, although other people’s opinions don’t matter that much, as it’s accepted in the society.”(Norayr, interview, 03.15.2020) And all four of the female participants mentioned that the most influencing factor in shaping one’s mindset was families again.
+Norayr remarked, “Well, all those already mentioned parts do exist in a developed individual, all including one’s family, friends, and as you mentioned other people’s opinions as well, although other people’s opinions don’t matter that much, as it’s accepted in the society”(Norayr, interview, March 15, 2020).
+And all four of the female participants mentioned that the most influencing factor in shaping one’s mindset was families again.

 These replies suggest that the ways families educate their children will decide what kind of individuals they will become when they grow up.
 Two of the interviewees, one male and one female, talked about other factors which also play prominent roles in one’s thinking which are the kindergarten, the school, the university.
 They also paid close attention to the other most crucial factor after family influence which is the environment, where someone interacts and is raised and the society.
 Yeva explained: “I think that each person’s thinking is affected by the society in which he/she lives.
-But to avoid society’s opinion, we as individuals should try through different methods to escape and get out of our stereotypical mindsets.”
-(Yeva, interview, March 14, 2020) Most of the respondents, both female and male, took into consideration the opinions of their friends and relatives, but not other peoples’ opinions.
+But to avoid society’s opinion, we as individuals should try through different methods to escape and get out of our stereotypical mindsets” (Yeva, interview, March 14, 2020).
+Most of the respondents, both female and male, took into consideration the opinions of their friends and relatives, but not other peoples’ opinions.
 To the question with regard to making personal decisions and whether in that case, other people’s views would make a difference, most of the participants said that other people’s opinions wouldn’t matter in making personal decisions.
 However, they would consider their family’s and friends’ advice.
 Sos said, “I think the way I do.
 No one’s opinion matters.
-Family is not considered other people, friends, and relatives have their own opinions in which I am not interested at all, and stranger’s opinion doesn’t matter at all.”
-(Sos, interview, March 16, 2020)
+Family is not considered other people, friends, and relatives have their own opinions in which I am not interested at all, and stranger’s opinion doesn’t matter at all” (Sos, interview, March 16, 2020).

 These replies suggest that although people try to be guided by their own thinking, often trying to get out of the boxes that limit them, however, it’s still not easy to ignore society’s views and opinions simply because we as individuals are parts of this society.
 We live in it, and whether we realize it or not, we tend to adapt to some extent.
 Lia commented:

 We live in Armenia, we can’t avoid other peoples’ opinions, but at the same time, it’s important not to take those opinions into account, because you are living for yourself, in that case, you don’t need other person’s opinion.
 But the environment and the country in which you live in doesn’t let you; you are living in a place where you are forced to take a look and take into account what other people say, talk about.
 Therefore, you can’t be free and live the way you want to live.
-Family plays an important role in shaping one’s thinking.
-(Lia, interview, March 17, 2020)
+Family plays an important role in shaping one’s thinking (Lia, interview, March 17, 2020)